-No deposits can be made:

-- if you have selected the single tiered LWA option, after December 31st of the year the annuitant turns 80 years old; - 2) if you have selected the joint tiered LWA option, after December 31st of the year the older of the annuitant and the joint life turns 80 years old or would have turned 80 had he/she survived; and - 3) during the guaranteed payment phase (see Section 6.10 Guaranteed Payment Phase).
+No deposits can be made after December 31st of the year the annuitant turns 80 years old or during the guaranteed payment phase (see Section 6.9 Guaranteed Payment Phase).

 Deposits to the contract can be made on a regular scheduled basis or as subsequent lump sum deposits.
 The minimum scheduled deposit amount is \$100 per fund.
 Subsequent lump sum deposits must be at least \$500 per fund and can be made at any time while your contract is in force except for any limitations described in this folder.